 The opinions, data and statements that appear in this journal are those of the contributors.
 The publisher, editor and members of the editorial board do not necessarily share the views expressed herein.
 Although every effort is made to ensure accuracy and avoid mistakes, no liability on the part of PCRS, the editor or their agents or employees is accepted for the consequences of any inaccurate or misleading information. © 2023 Primary Care Respiratory Society.
 All rights reserved.
 Apart from fair dealing for the purposes of research or private study, criticism or review, and only as permitted under the Copyright, Designs and Patent Act 1988, this publication may only be produced, stored or transmitted, in any form or by any means, with the prior permission in writing of Primary Care Respiratory Society.
-Enquiries concerning reproduction outside those terms should be submitted to Primary Care Respiratory Society and be submitted to Primary Care Respiratory Society.
+Enquiries concerning reproduction outside those terms should be submitted to Primary Care Respiratory Society wia info@pcrs-uk.org